Exhumation and reburial of Richard III of England: DNA evidence

 Joy Ibsen, a retired journalist, died in 2008, leaving three children: Michael, Jeff, and Leslie.
 On 24 August 2012, her son Michael (born in Canada in 1957, a cabinet maker residing in London, England) gave a mouth-swab sample to the research team to compare with samples from the human remains found at the excavation.
 Analysts found a mitochondrial DNA match among the exhumed skeleton, Michael Ibsen, and a second direct maternal line descendant, who shares a relatively rare mitochondrial DNA sequence, haplogroup J1c2c.

 One other living female-line relative of Richard III is Wendy Duldig, an Australian resident in England and a 19th generation descendant of Anne of York.
-Duldig, who has no surviving children, is connected to the Ibsen family through Anne's granddaughter Catherine Constable, née Manners.
+Duldig, who has no surviving children, is connected to the Ibsen family through Anne's granddaughter Catherine Constable (née Manners).
 Descendants of Constable, including one of Duldig's ancestors, reportedly emigrated to New Zealand.
 Duldig's mitochondrial DNA is reportedly a close match, i.e., it features one mutation.

 Despite the matching mitochondrial DNA, geneticist Turi King continued to pursue a link between the paternally-inherited Y DNA and that of descendants of John of Gaunt.
 Four living male-line descendants of Gaunt have been located, and their results are a match to each other.
-The Y DNA from the skeleton is somewhat degraded, but proved not to match any of the living male-line relatives, showing that a false-paternity event had happened somewhere in the 19 generations between Richard III and Henry Somerset, 5th Duke of Beaufort; work by Turi King and others has shown that historical rates of false paternity are around 1–2% per generation.
+The Y DNA from the skeleton is somewhat degraded, but proved not to match any of the living male-line relatives, suggesting that a false-paternity event had happened somewhere in the 19 generations between Richard III and Henry Somerset, 5th Duke of Beaufort; work by Turi King and others has shown that historical rates of false paternity are around 1–2% per generation.